nil-lapis/ygopac/README.md

 done something similar, but the best I could find was [Nexus Revival](https://github.com/johnson-cooper/YGO-NEXUS-REVIVAL) (which is a cool mod for Over the Nexus that you should check out!).
 The code they've used is not as generic as this implementation.

+*This project is not affiliated with or endorsed by Nintendo, Konami and Shueisha.*